 It was no typo though when he states that Merckx won his first Tour in l969 by over twenty minutes.
 The actual time was 17 minutes and 54 seconds.
 I well know that as it was mentioned in the two biographies of Merckx I recently read.
 I also know from those books that he crashed badly on the Velodrome in Blois in September of that year, not August as Sidwells writes.

 The glaring mistakes go on and on.
 He writes that Miguel Indurain was the final Tour/Giro double winner in 1994, forgetting that Marco Pantani accomplished the feat four years later.
-He's wrong again with Merckx and Indurain when he states Indurain was the first to win the Tour four times in a row.
-Merckx was the first in l969-1972.
+He's wrong again when he states Indurain was the first to win the Tour four times in a row.
+Anquetil was the first from l961-1964.
+Merckx later accomplished the feat from 1969-1972.
 Indurain was the first to win it five times in a row.
-He's also makes a near criminal mistake when he says Contador's first Tour win was Johann Bruyneel's sixth Tour success as a director.
+He also makes a near criminal mistake when he says Contador's first Tour win was Johann Bruyneel's sixth Tour success as a director.
 How could he forget that Lance Armstrong won seven straight Tours under Bruyneel's directorship.
 Such a mistake is beyond mere sloppiness.
 It is sheer madness.
 Even casual fans of the sport know that.

 Perhaps his most outrageous factual error is of a fairly recent event in Tour history that is so well-documented that it is inconceivable that he could bungle it.
 He writes that Armstrong's fall in the 2003 Tour, while in the lead climbing a mountain, was caused by Armstrong clipping a baseball hat held by a young spectator.
 Everyone else reported that it was a musette bag that caught Armstrong's handlebar and dragged him down.